The Nest

 Residential site plan preparation is essential for any renovation project, including bathroom upgrades.

 A bath fitter costs anywhere from $1,000 to $10,000.
-On average, people pay about $3,000, but this can change depending on your specific needs.
+People pay about $3,000 on average, but this can change depending on your specific needs.
 Below are the main factors that affect pricing.

 If you want a Bath Fitter for your space, you can expect to pay an average of $3,000 for the service.
 You should expect to pay at least $1,000, even if you think your needs are small.
 Several factors go into the overall cost, and we’ll talk about these next so you can determine a more specific number for your remodeling needs.